minvws/nl-kat-coordination/docs/source/installation-and-deployment/downgrading.rst

 3. Now, inside the container we are going to use `alembic` to migrate back to highest the version that is available in your wanted (older) release.

   For example, for release 1.18.2 this is migration `0008`.

-  Be advised, not all migations are ful backwards compatible, there might be data-loss if a newer version has columns or tables that the older version does not.
+  Be advised, not all migrations are ful backwards compatible, there might be data-loss if a newer version has columns or tables that the older version does not.

   For the scheduler, you can find the available and migrtions for any release or branch in the folder `mula/scheduler/storage/migrations/versions`
   The following command executes the rollback migration to (in this example) revision `0008`.

 .. code-block:: sh

   python -m alembic --config /app/scheduler/scheduler/storage/migrations/alembic.ini downgrade 0008

-4. Check if the rollback was complted:
+4. Check if the rollback was completed:

 .. code-block:: sh

   python -m alembic --config /app/scheduler/scheduler/storage/migrations/alembic.ini current